UNI School of Health, Physical Education, and Leisure Services (HPELS)

 - HIS214 Russian History and Culture (This course does not fulfill the AA degree humanities requirement)

-Foreign Language Requirement (for students graduating from high school or earning a GED in 1989 and later).
+Foreign Language Requirement (for students graduating from high school or earning a high school equivalency diploma in 1989 and later).

 You must meet one of the following requirements to fulfill the Liberal Arts Core Foreign Language Requirement: